iterative/mlem.ai/content/docs/user-guide/remote-projects.md

 💾 Saving model to s3://example-mlem-get-started/.mlem/model/rf.mlem
 ```

-Now you can load this model via API or use it in CLI commands just like if it
+This model can now be loaded via API or can be used in CLI commands just like if it
-was local:
+existed locally:

 ```py
 from mlem.api import load